joelverhagen/joelverhagen.com/_posts/2020-12-08-fastest-net-csv-parsers.md

 the performance is excellent and the
 [adapter code](https://github.com/joelverhagen/NCsvPerf/blob/a26df9cc2c14ccd34d754f32b98f7d4e7b93958e/NCsvPerf/CsvReadable/Implementations/RecordParser.cs)
-is extensive and leverages several OSS libraries (Ben.StringIntern and System.IO.Pipelines) so it maybe be useful to look through and learning tricks for your own performance adventures.
+is extensive and leverages several OSS libraries (Ben.StringIntern and System.IO.Pipelines) so it maybe be useful to look through to learn tricks for your own performance adventures.

 Also, a previous version of this post was using .NET Core 3.1.
 It looks like .NET 5 gives a measurable improvement on all implementations, averaging about **a 10% reduction in runtime** on average.
 Nice work .NET team!